exercism/haskell/concepts/booleans/about.md

 True && False           -- False
 ```

 The three boolean operators each have a different operator precedence.
 They are evaluated in this order: `not` first, `&&` second, and finally `||`.
-If you want to on override these rules, you can enclose a boolean expression in parentheses (`()`), as the parentheses have an even higher operator precedence.
+If you want to override these rules, you can enclose a boolean expression in parentheses (`()`), as the parentheses have an even higher operator precedence.

 ```haskell
 not True && False       -- False